tbedford/Website-Test/source/articles/why-i-still-use-emacs.md

 # Why I still use Emacs

-So Terry wandered into my office as was his habit to do so at random intervals, without his shoes and socks on, and started assiduously picking his feet and tearing off chunks of toenails.
-I didn't mind.
-I liked Terry.
-He was incredibly smart and one of the few friends I had at the time.
-He later went on to bigger and better things (unlike me), and the whole dodgy foot habit didn't seem to impinge on his career at all - it was probably an asset - a quirk that endeared him to the pointy haired boss.

-Anyway, I digress.
-Terry announced he and a couple of the lads were going up to London to sort out this damn James Gosling guy, who was giving a talk that evening, about this newfangled thing called NetBeans, and did I want to come.
+I was chilling out in the office when Terry came in and announced he and a couple of the lads were going up to London to sort out this damn James Gosling guy, who was giving a talk that evening, about this newfangled thing called NetBeans, and did I want to come.
 You betcha.
 Their main aim was to take him to task over what was going on with this Java malarkey, which they weren't happy with, and bend his ear about about pretty much all of it.
 I thought it would be a great opportunity to see the man himself, who is a A Legend, jealously admire his magnificent hacker beard and shiny pate combo (I have one of the two), and ask one or two questions of my own.

 James gave a really great talk, but I always remember one thing he said about NetBeans, the Java IDE.
 He said "I'm just trying to get